globetrotter91/fff-pwa/README.md

 ## TODO
     0. Complete the home page with custom news feed.

     1. Implement the service worker.
+Offline and add to home screen feature.

     2. Create more strong types for variables used.